greyhats13/ols_platform/infrastructure/gcp/modules/network/vpc/README.md

 - **Subnetwork Creation**: Defines a subnetwork within the VPC with CIDR ranges determined based on the environment (`dev`, `stg`, or `prd`).
 - **Router Creation**: Sets up a router to manage traffic routing and connect the VPC to external networks.
 - **Cloud NAT Creation**: Allows VM instances without external IPs to access the internet.
 Supports both auto-allocated and manually specified IPs.
+- **Firewall Rule Creation**: Configures firewall rules for the VPC based on provided specifications.

 ## Usage